 Once you have registered, we will send you a realistic training programme to help you get fit for the event.
 The programme builds up gradually as the event gets closer.

-During the cycle, we'll have two qualified doctors accompanying the group from the get go and at all times throughout the challenge, along with a team of experienced challenge guides and porters.
+During the cycle, we'll have a UK doctor with expedition medicine training accompanying the group at all times throughout the challenge, along with a team of experienced, outdoor remote first-aid trained challenge guides and porters.

-We’ll have an event leader, plus two qualified event doctors, who will be with you the whole time.
+We’ll have an event leader and a team of outdoor remote first-aid trained challenge guides, plus a UK doctor with expedition medicine training, who will be with you the whole time.

 As we're not medically trained, we're afraid we can't offer you advice on this.
 We recommend you contact your GP or your local travel clinic, who will have the latest travel health advice.